secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ## Parental Leave
 ### Apply For Parental Leave in the US

-1. Submit your Parental Leave request in PTO by Roots by selecting the `Parental Leave` option at least 30 days in advance.
+1. Submit your Parental Leave request in PTO by Deel by selecting the `Parental Leave` option at least 30 days in advance.
 2. The Absence Management team will contact you within 48hrs of receiving your initial request for Parental Leave and provide you with information related to GitLab's Parental Leave policy, the Family Medical Leave Act (FMLA), and other [State leave](/handbook/people-policies/leave-of-absence/us/#state-specific-leaves) and/or pay programs (if eligible).
 3. Birthing parents will also receive an application for [Short Term Disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance) benefits and an [Assignment of Benefits](https://drive.google.com/file/d/1pGqQsuzk3aEdG4srj78fXWrsRfb7jqB9/view?usp=sharing) form.
      - The Assignment of benefits form states that Cigna will pay GitLab the funds and GitLab will disperse those funds to the team member.
 The intention of this is to keep payroll consistent for the team member and reducing the number of sources for pay while on leave.
 GitLab will continue to offset any state related payments if applicable.